owlface23/com.teksidia.interview-test/README.md

 # Interview Coding Test

-This is a simple coding test I wrote to give candidates.
+This is a simple C# coding test I wrote to give candidates.

 It involves solving a sequence of simple problems to produce a "string calculator".